Marty’s photo of the day #3366: Today we go to the Sea of Cortez in Mexico for a little underwater photography. This is a spotted round ray.

-Marty’s photo of the day #2363: Aah!
-Another beautiful day on the Sea of Cortez, in Mexico.
-Just let me sleep.
+Marty’s photo of the day #3331: This is a brown pelican in mid-dive.
+Photographed on the Sea of Cortez, Mexico.